akashanup/programming/FindAllPermutationsOfList/README.md

 # Find All Permutations of a List

-Given a list, print all the sublist of a list.
+Given a list, print all the permutations of a list.

 ### Example 1
 ```sh